 However, everyone within the organisation is expected to take individual responsibility for creating positive changes for children and young people.

 Contact Plan International’s Global Head of Safeguarding Children and Young People

 If you have questions or concerns about safeguarding children and young people at Plan International, contact our Director of Safeguarding Children and Young People:

 Phone: +44 (0) 1483 733 346

-Address: Plan International, International Headquarters, c/o Head of Child Protection Policy, Dukes Court, Block A, Duke Street, Woking, Surrey, GU21 5BH, United Kingdom
+Address: Plan International, International Headquarters, c/o Director of Safeguarding Children and Young People, Dukes Court, Block A, Duke Street, Woking, Surrey, GU21 5BH, United Kingdom